Kids will love these Homemade Bath Fizzies with a secret toy hidden inside.

 Optional: Add 5 – 10 drops of your favorite calming essential oil like Lavender, Chamomile or Stress Away.

-Have everything measured and the molds out, double check that your Legos will fit into the center of the ball.
+Also take a minute to double check that your Legos or other toys will fit into the center of the ball.

 I find that if I use a slight twisting pressure in from both sides it helps lock the two sides together.